National Leadership Workshop Strengthens Islamic Education in Japan

 Hosted by IISO | Organized by the Union of Islamic Schools in Japan

-On Saturday, October 4, 2025, the International Islamia School Otsuka (IISO)—a pioneering Islamic school in Tokyo—had the honor of hosting a national leadership workshop titled “Leading with Shura: Islamic Foundations for Effective Team Dynamics.”
+On Saturday, October 4, 2025, the International Islamia School Otsuka (IISO)—a pioneering Islamic school in Tokyo—had the honour of hosting a national leadership workshop titled “Leading with Shura: Islamic Foundations for Effective Team Dynamics.”

 Workshop Highlights